getpelican/pelican-plugins/Readme.rst

 Pelican YouTube           Enables you to embed YouTube videos in your pages and articles

-Pelican Yuicompressor     Minify CSS and JS files on building step

 pelicanfly                Lets you type things like ``i ♥ :fa-coffee:`` in your Markdown documents and have it come out as little Font Awesome icons in the browser

 Photos                    Add a photo or a gallery of photos to an article, or include photos in the body text.
 Resize photos as needed.